damdoy/fpga_image_processing/README.md

-# fpga_image_processing (WIP)
+# fpga_image_processing

 Implementation of simple image processing operations in verilog.
 This project revolves around a central image processing module `image_processing.v` which can be included in a simulation environment using verilator or it can be included in a `top.v` for the ice40 Ultraplus fpga.
+Both case are implemented in the `simulation/` and `ice40/` folders.

 As it is targeted to low end fpga devices (both in price and power consumption) such as the ice40 ultraplus.
 It uses 1Mbit of ram to store the images into two buffers, the input and the storage buffer.
 Images are loaded and read in the input buffer, the calculations are done on the storage buffer.
 The two buffers can be swapped.

-Operations requiring two images (add, sub) will use the two buffers.

-The software communicates with the simulated fpga controller via a communication channel and will respond to memory access.

-The goal in the future is to have the communication channel done with a SPI module and the memory access with the memory available to the ice40 fpga.
+Most operations will be done in the storage buffer, if an operation is applied on the two images (for example binary_add), the resulting image will be written in the storage buffer.

 The images are stored in a .h (done with gimp).